totalspectrum/spin2cpp/README.md

 `--data=cog`
 `--data=hub`
    Only for PASM output (--asm option); specify whether data is to be placed in COG or HUB memory.
 The default is to use HUB memory for data.
+Note that placing data in COG memory is experimental and probably won't work properly for byte or word data.

 `--dat`
   Output a binary blob of the DAT section only, similar to the bstc -c option; or, if --gas is given, output GAS assembly for the DAT section.
-If --binary is also given, prepends an appropriate Spin executable header so the resulting output is executable.
+If --binary is given after --dat, prepends an appropriate Spin executable header so the resulting output is executable.

 `--eeprom`